-2. Offering basic banking services outside the scope of bundled products
+Offering basic banking services outside the scope of 2. bundled products

 Some of the banks do not levy charges on each individual Banks product or service.
-Products and services are bundled and recommendations offered to a customer as a composite offering.
-The bank Working Group on making recovers the cost of these operations through net interest available the basic banking income.
-The bank achieves break-even levels through services at reasonable prices/ higher average balances in customer accounts which yield charges and towards this, healthy interest margins or by imposing charges for delivering the basic services keeping inadequate balances.
-In so far as the basic outside the scope of the services are concerned, the banks' objective should be to bundled products. ensure that these are made available to the users at reasonable prices/charges and towards this, the basic services should be delivered outside the scope of the bundled products.
+Products and services are bundled and recommendations of the Working offered to a customer as a composite offering.
+The bank Group on making available the recovers the cost of these operations through net interest basic income.
+The bank achieves break-even levels through higher reasonable prices/ charges and average balances in customer accounts which yield healthy towards this, delivering the basic interest margins or by imposing charges for keeping inadequate services outside the scope of the balances.
+In so far as the basic services are concerned, the bundled products. banks' objective should be to ensure that these are made available to the users at reasonable prices/charges and towards implement may services banking this, the basic services should be delivered outside the scope of the bundled products.